Aedes de Venustas: Aedes branded fragrances

 For the store’s tenth anniversary in 2005, Aedes developed a signature home scent, a room spray called Aedes de Venustas Parfum d’Ambiance, through a collaboration with L'Artisan Parfumeur.
 The scent was so popular that it was adapted in 2008 to sell as a personal fragrance, Aedes de Venustas Eau de Parfum by L’Artisan Parfumeur.
 Bertrand Duchaufour was the perfumer to develop the scent, based on a visit to the store and Bradl and Gerstner’s taste, which they described as “we love dark fragrances, we love incense."
+In Perfumes: The A-Z Guide, Tania Sanchez gave the perfume four (of five) stars, calling it "an incense for a domestic ceremony, scaled to a private room” and recalled dry tea leaves' "unexpectedly complicated air of plum, rose, hay and cedar, before they awake in water."

 Aedes later created an independent fragrance line that shares the names of the store.
 The line’s first fragrance, called Aedes de Venustas Eau de Parfum, or Aedes de Venustas Signature, launched in 2012.
 Duchaufour was the “nose” for this fragrance as well, creating a rhubarb and tomato leaf scent.
-In the 2018 edition of Perfumes: The Guide, Luca Turin gave the fragrance four (of five) stars and called it a “superlatively clever accord.”
+In the 2018 edition of Perfumes: The Guide, Luca Turin gave the fragrance four stars and called it a “superlatively clever accord.”
 Reviewing the perfume for Vanity Fair, Anthony Rotunno wrote, “Everything, down to the crimson-tinted glass bottle’s packaging—a burgundy velvet box inspired by a swatch of fabric cut from the store—was deliberately chosen to promote the Aedes de Venustas vision, one of indulgent opulence that’s become synonymous with the store.”

 The next addition to the line was Iris Nazarena by perfumer Ralf Schweiger, which won the 2014 “Perfume Extraordinaire of the Year” at the Fragrance Foundation Awards.
 Subsequent releases include Copal Azur, an incense fragrance, and Oeillet Bengale, a rose and carnation fragrance, in 2014; the rosewood perfume Palissandre d’Or in 2015, vanilla fragrance Cierge de Lune and vetiver fragrance Grenadille d’Afrique in 2016; Natalie Feisthauer’s geranium scent Pélargonium in 2017; and Musc Encensé in 2018.

-In 2022, the line was relaunched with new packaging and a new fragrance named for the store’s new location, 16a Orchard.
+In 2021, the line was relaunched with new packaging and a new fragrance named for the store’s new location, 16a Orchard.
 Harper's Bazaar said, “With a ginger center, this warm, vibrant scent is a little moody, a bit unexpected, and very much of its neighborhood.”
+The same year, Aedes released Encens Japonais, followed by Corfu Kumquat in 2022 and Amnesia Rose and Café Tabac in 2023.

 Aedes co-owner Karl Bradl is also co-founder of the fragrance line Nomenclature.
 This line focuses on synthetic ingredients, molecules scientists have developed for use in perfumery.